sellorm/r-sitrep/README.md

 # R sitrep - reporting for R based environments

-The file `sitrep.r` should be copied to the target system and run.
+The file `sitrep.r` is a command line utility that should be copied to the target system and run.

 It will produce a markdown format report with details of the environment.